 Mindfulness practices can expand our awareness of self and others, enhance well-being and effectiveness, and support personal and collective transformation.
-I offer organizational, group, and individual mindfulness programing which can be tailored to your needs and/or the needs of your organization.
+We offer organizational, group, and individual mindfulness programing which can be tailored to your needs and/or the needs of your organization.

-If you are interested in bringing mindfulness programming (e.g., workshops, courses, retreats, coaching) into your workplace or group OR would like to schedule a one-on-one mindful leadership consultation meeting, visit my Contact Page to connect.
+If you are interested in bringing mindfulness programming (e.g., workshops, courses, retreats, coaching) into your workplace or group OR would like to schedule a one-on-one mindful leadership consultation meeting, visit Contact Page to connect.

 Examples Mindfulness Programming

 Introduction to Mindful Leadership: Essential Skills for Leading in a Complex World.
 This course provides a deep exploration of mindfulness practices aimed at cultivating our awareness, focus, authenticity and compassion – qualities that enhance our ability as leaders to create safe and trusting environments.
 Participants will explore how to apply these qualities to enhance their professional and personal lives, including creating more diverse, inclusive, and equitable environments. (typically offered as a 15 hour course with flexibility on number of days/weeks).

 Mindful Leadership: Growing and Transforming Through Conflict and Change.
 Mindfulness can be transformative in our lives and work as leaders especially as we navigate the difficult challenges that can arise with conflict and change in the context of work.
 In this course, participants will delve deeply into the concepts and practices of mindfulness as they apply to working with conflict and change processes, toward creating opportunities for leadership growth and transformation. (typically offered as a 15 hour course with flexibility on number of days/weeks).